indrekots/aws-workshop/README.md

 * create 2 subnets for applications, place them in different availability zones
 * create 2 subnets for databases, place them in different availability zones
 * a region can have several availability zones, place 3 subnets in `az-1` and the rest in `az-2`

+### NAT Gateway

+In AWS VPC dashboard, select *NAT Gateways* menu option and create a new NAT Gateway.

+* place the NAT gateway into one of your DMZ subnets
+* allocate a new elastic IP address for the NAT gateway

+### Route tables

+In AWS VPC dashboard, select *Route Tables*.
+We're going to create two route tables.
+The first one has a route to the Internet Gateway, the other one has a route the NAT Gateway.

+Create a route table and name it `<your-name>-rt-igw`.
+Place it in your VPC.
+It has a _local_ route created for you.
+For all other traffic (i.e. `0.0.0.0/0`), add a route to the internet gateway.

+Then, create another route table and name it `<your-name>-rt-ngw`.
+Place it in your VPC.
+Edit its routes and add a route to the NAT gateway.

+Finally, associate route tables with subnets.
+Select `<your-name>-rt-igw` route table and edit its subnet associations.
+Associate it with both of your DMZ subnets.
+For `<your-name>-rt-ngw`, associate it with all other subnets.